Computer Lab in Newman Library

 The Assistive Technologies Services (AT Services) Lab in Newman Library helps ensure that students, employees, and people with disabilities have the appropriate technologies needed to access programs and services of the university.
-The lab supports a variety of disability accommodations and services based on assistive technologies, including specialized computer software, adaptive equipment, and individualized training.
+It is designed to be a quiet study space that supports a variety of disabilities and provides hardware and software-based assistive technologies.
+In addition to having iMacs running both macOS and Windows, AT Services includes specialized computer software, adaptive equipment, and individualized training.

 Examples of assistive technologies supported by AT Services include:

 - Computer screen magnification, color filtering, and many other features

 - Video magnifiers with color filtering, auto highlighting, and other enhancements